 Machines were introduced in the 1790s to plane timber, but it was not until the 1830s that consistency in production was achieved with the advent of steam-powered mechanical saws.
 It was around this time that tongue-and-groove boards began to appear — enabling them to be slotted together and invisibly nailed.
 In grander rooms and hallways, parquet flooring was popular with the Victorians and, although it was relatively expensive, it remained prevalent until the 1930s.

-The huge variety of wooden flooring available today was brought home to me when I visited LASSCO, an architectural salvage company based in London and Oxfordshire.
+There is a huge variety of wooden flooring available today and all you need to do to see it is visit somewhere like LASSCO, an architectural salvage company based in London and Oxfordshire.
 Its everchanging stock includes both new and reclaimed flooring.

-The salvaged floorboards that arrive at LASSCO are de-nailed, trimmed to remove split ends and batched into widths.
-They are sold in ‘as is’ condition.
-According to Nicholas, many customers do very little to the boards once they have been laid because they want to retain the original patina.
-He recommends wire wool rather than sanding as a way to remove marks as it does the least damage to the surface.
+Buy floorboards that are de-nailed, trimmed to remove split ends and batched into widths.
+Some reclamation yards and salvage shops sell floorboards in ‘as is’ condition and many customers do very little to the boards once they have been laid because they want to retain the original patina.
+Wire wool should be used to remove any marks, rather than sanding, as it does the least damage to the surface.

-When it comes to salvaged parquet, the difficult task of removing the old bitumen adhesive from the back has always put me off, but Nicholas explained that this is no longer necessary.
-New adhesives mean that second-hand blocks can be stuck down without the bitumen being removed.
-Even so, he warns that parquet is tricky and should always be laid by an expert.
+When it comes to salvaged parquet, the difficult task of removing the old bitumen adhesive from the back puts some buyers off.
+However, new adhesives mean that second-hand blocks can be stuck down without the bitumen being removed.
+Even so, parquet is tricky and should always be laid by an expert.

-As well as reclaimed and new flooring, LASSCO stocks engineered boards that, Nicholas says, are sometimes more suitable where underfloor heating is installed.
-Whatever flooring you choose, he advises buying well ahead of time to allow it to acclimatise and thus minimise shrinkage after laying.
+Don’t discount engineered wood flooring as an addition to a period house, especially if it is being installed as part of a renovation.
+They are sometimes more suitable where underfloor heating is installed.
+Whatever flooring you choose, buy well ahead of time to allow it to acclimatise and thus minimise shrinkage after laying.